New Isn’t Always Better: The Magic of Refreshing Old Content

 Have you heard of the shiny object syndrome?

 What does it have to do with content refresh, you’ll ask?
-Well, when it comes to content, the go-to strategy is often to create more new content.
+Well, when it comes to content, the go-to strategy is often to create more of it.

 Before even considering creating a new piece of content, you should wonder if you already covered that topic before.
 If you did, but that article is not performing well, it might be time for a content refresh.